pspacek/python-ldap/Doc/ldap.rst

 .. py:function:: initialize(uri [, trace_level=0 [, trace_file=sys.stdout [, trace_stack_limit=None]]]) -> LDAPObject object

-   Opens a new connection with an LDAP server, and return an LDAP object (see :ref:`ldap-objects`) used to perform operations on that server.
+   Initializes a new connection object for accessing the given LDAP server, and return an LDAP object (see :ref:`ldap-objects`) used to perform operations on that server.
 Parameter *uri* has to be a valid LDAP URL.

+   Note that the C wrapper function :py:func:_ldap.initialize() is called which calls the OpenLDAP funtion ldap_initialize().
+Calling this function just initializes the LDAP connection struct in the C API - nothing else.
+The first call to an operation method (bind, search etc.) then really opens the connection.
+   Before that nothing is sent on the wire.

    The optional arguments are for generating debug log information:
    *trace_level* specifies the amount of information being logged, *trace_file* specifies a file-like object as target of the debug log and *trace_stack_limit* specifies the stack limit of tracebacks in debug log.

    Possible values for *trace_level* are
    :py:const:`0` for no logging,
    :py:const:`1` for only logging the method calls with arguments,